 Counsel representing a defendant in a criminal action shall file a Notice of Appearance with the clerk and serve the United States Attorney and other counsel with a copy.
-The Notice of Appearance shall contain the attorney's name and the name of the attorney's law firm, phone number and state bar number.
+The Notice of Appearance shall contain the attorney's name and the name of the attorney's law firm, phone number and state bar number, and shall state whether the attorney is appointed, retained, or representing the defendant pro bono.
 The attorney also shall file contemporaneously a corporate affiliate/financial interest disclosure statement in accordance with Fed.
 R. Crim.
 P. 12.4 and Local Criminal Rule 12.3.